📒

 SQL

-MySQL and Microsoft SQL Server (MSSQL) are relational database management systems that store data in tables, columns, and rows.
+and (MSSQL) are management systems that store data in tables, columns, and rows.

 Enumeration